MicrosoftDocs/visualstudio-docs/subscriptions/manage-vs-subscriptions.md

 ## Managing my profile

-The subscriptions portal lets you create and manage a profile to make subscriptions management easy.
-You can make changes to your identity information, and you can associate your subscriptions with other sign-in identities from existing Azure accounts or Azure DevOps Services organizations using alternate identities.
+The subscriptions portal lets you create and manage a profile, making subscriptions management easy.
+You can make changes to your identity information, and you can associate your subscriptions with other sign-in identities from existing Azure accounts or Azure DevOps organizations using alternate identities.

 ### Changing profile information

 You can easily change the contact information and preferences in your profile.

 1. Click on your name in the upper right corner of the Subscriber Portal.
 2. Click the **Edit profile** button.
 3. On the **About** tab, you can change your name, email, country/region, profile picture and contact preferences.
 On the **Preferences** tab, you can select your preferred language, date and time patterns, time zone, and user interface theme.
 4. When you’ve finalized your changes, click **Save**.
 5. Click your browser's **back** button to return to the Benefits page.

     > [!div class="mx-imgBorder"]